marklogic/node-client-api/README.md

 * snippets including custom snippets in slice()
 * projection from result documents (extract) -- except for namespaces
 * resource service CRUD and invocation for XQuery -- except JavaScript
-* graph CRUD and SPARQL query -- except streaming IO
+* graph CRUD and SPARQL query -- except streaming read

 ### Candidate features for EA3